• Study Abroad

 CGPA Grading System

 The Grade Points scale is an indicator of student’s performance in a particular subject.
-These grade points can be converted into percentages by multiplying them by 9.5.
+One can convert CGPA to a percentage by multiplying it by 9.5.

 Grade